 - Percentage of Borrowers who Qualify for Benefits

-Once all information had been gathered and considered, the committee within the financial aid office made a decision for the 2015-2016 academic year on particular criteria (which are listed below).
-The responses used for 2014-2015 guided our decision-making for 2015-2016.
+Once all information had been gathered and considered, the committee within the student financial services office made a decision on particular criteria (which are listed below).

 Criteria Used to Select Lenders

 Borrower Benefits—In considering benefits, it was important to evaluate the lenders who offer borrower benefits to students as well as the percentage of the actual borrowers who qualified for such benefits.
 Such borrower benefits that were evaluated included the following:

 - Interest rates and terms

 - Fees paid by the lender or the responsibility of the borrower

 - Availability of repayment options back-end borrower benefits (i.e. principal reduction, interest rate reduction, etc.)